 Hubs in the Network Universe

-"We generally don't recommend hubs, but they still have a place," advises Dan Parker, project applications engineer, Curry Controls in Lakeland, Fla.
+"We generally don't recommend hubs, but they still have a place," advises Dan Parker, project applications engineer at Curry Controls in Lakeland, Fla.
 "For fieldbuses, the hub provides an essential function for impedance matching and multiple connections.
 And, where a customer requires a simple data connection, we use simple, low-cost hubs to provide it."
 Curry provides design, engineering, integration, installation, and service for industrial and municipal process control and radio telemetry systems.

 So, hubs are useful when you don't need to differentiate between the data paths you're connecting, and just want low speed and no processing in that connection.
-“Since we develop our own control systems and use Ethernet in special ways that are internal to our system, we use hubs to monitor traffic.
-We also use hubs due to cost and lower latencies,” adds Ernesto Colon, vice president of Turbine Diagnostic Services Odessa, Fla, a field service company servicing power generation equipment, manufacturing turbine, and balance-of-plant (BOP) controls for various industries.
+"We develop our own control systems and use Ethernet in special ways that are internal to our system, so we use hubs to monitor traffic," adds Ernesto Colon, vice president of Turbine Diagnostic Services in Odessa, Fla, a field service company servicing power-generation equipment, manufacturing turbine, and balance-of-plant (BOP) controls for various industries.
+"We also use hubs due to cost and lower latencies."

-Because hubs have limited capabilities, the heavy lifting in networking is left to the routers and switches.
+In short, because hubs have limited capabilities, the heavy lifting in networking is left to the routers and switches.

 Routers Provide Direction

 Granville explains that routers are critical for networking.
 "A router provides a connection from one IP subnet to another, allowing you to talk between IP networks and subnets," he says "Routers interconnect local area networks (LANs) and virtual LAN (VLAN) segments in a switched environment.
 However, a router doesn't propagate broadcasts.
 Switches do."